KhronosGroup/glTF-Sample-Viewer/API.md

 state.gltf = await ResourceLoader.loadGltf("path/to/some.gltf");
 ```

 One can also directly load some resources to WebGL2 memory by providing the context.
-In this case the view that displays the state needs to make that the resource is available in its context, if it was created for another context this would require a copy.

 ```js
 state.environment = await ResourceLoader.loadEnvironment("path/to/environment.hdr", view.context);